 Everest base camp or Annapurna base camp?
 It’s the decision every trekker has to make eventually before coming to Nepal.
-Trek to the base camp of world’s highest mountain or trek to the sanctuary of gods?
+Trek to the base camp of the world’s highest mountain or trek to the sanctuary of gods?
 Both are the world’s greatest treks and most travellers end up trekking both in the end.

 The starting point of Annapurna is Pokhara, the city of lakes situated 200 km SW of Kathmandu.
-To reach Pokhara, you can take either 15-20 mins flight or 6-7 hrs drive from Kathmandu.
+To reach Pokhara, you can take either a 15-20 mins flight or a 6-7 hrs drive from Kathmandu.
 There are daily tourist buses departing for Pokhara from Kathmandu.
 Pokhara is also an ideal place to chill and is a hub for outdoor activities (Paragliding, Zip flyer, Rafting, Bungy Jump, Mt.
 Biking)

-Annapurna offers much variety of scenery as compared with Everest with high mountains, low fertile lands, Petite thatched roofed villages, Rhododendron forest.
+Annapurna offers much variety of scenery as compared with Everest with high mountains, low fertile lands, Petite thatched roofed villages, and Rhododendron forest.
 A great trek into Himalayan journeys of a unique kind as you enter into the inner chambers of the legendary Annapurnas.
 Hereabouts, massive mountains such as Annapurna 1, Annapurna South, Gangapurna and Machhapuchhre, surround the original geographic amphitheatre known as the Sanctuary of the Annapurna, a feast for the eyes that beholds nature at its zenith.

 Everest Base Camp

-Everest base camp trek requires at least 14 days to complete, including international arrival and departure.
+The Everest base camp trek requires at least 14 days to complete, including international arrival and departure.
 The trek starts at an elevation of 2800m at Lukla and reaches up to an elevation of 5364m at the base camp.
 You will need to keep at least 2 acclimatization days at Namche and Dingboche for better chances of reaching the base camp.
 Many do the trek in 17 days itinerary keeping at least 1 free day in Kathmandu.
 Keeping one free day in Kathmandu is highly recommended as the Lukla flights are often delayed and cancelled due to poor weather.